hemantksingh/messup-learn/Security/Web Security/Security Headers.md

 ## Cross-Origin-Resource-Policy

 One of the key principles of security is data isolation.
-Same origin policy is designed for segregating web content.
+Same-origin policy is designed for segregating web content so that 2 different websites are not able to tamper with each other's content.
 Under this policy the web browser only allows Javascript in one web page to access data in another web page if the two pages have the same **origin**.
 An origin is [defined as](https://en.wikipedia.org/wiki/Same-origin_policy) a combination of the **protocol**, **domain name**, and **port**.

 `Cross-Origin-Resource-Policy: same-origin`